eclipse-vertx/vert.x/core_manual_js.md

 A string.
 In this case the string will encoded using UTF-8 and the result written to the wire.

-    request.response.write('hello');
+    request.response.write("hello");

 A string and an encoding.
 In this case the string will encoded using the specified encoding and the result written to the wire.

-    request.response.write('hello', 'UTF-16');
+    request.response.write("hello", "UTF-16");

 The `write` function is asynchronous and always returns immediately after the write has been queued.

-The actual write might complete some time later.
-If you want to be informed when the actual write has completed you can pass in a function as a final argument.
-This function will then be invoked when the write has completed:

-    request.response.write('hello', function() {
-        log.info('It has actually been written');
-    });

-If you are just writing a single string or Buffer to the HTTP response you can write it and end the response in a single call to the `end` function.
+If you are just writing a single string or Buffer to the HTTP response you can write it and end the response in a single call to the `end` method.

 The first call to `write` results in the response header being being written to the response.